1 dead, 9 injured after driver hits school group in Berlin

 Spranger said posters were found in the man's car “in which he expressed views about Turkey."

-American-British actor John Barrowman, who was in a nearby store with his partner at the time of the crash, described the scene as “carnage.”
-Large numbers of police and first responders were at the scene, he said.
+Berlin Mayor Franziska Giffey said she was “deeply shocked" by the incident but cautioned against drawing premature conclusions.

-Berlin Mayor Franziska Giffey said she was “deeply shocked" by the incident and that authorities were keeping an open mind about possible motives.
+“Before speculating, I think it's important at this stage to really let the police and fire service conduct their investigation,” the mayor said.
+“We want the greatest possible transparency, but we also want reliable information.”

 Giffey said the crash brought "terrible memories" of a truck attack more than five years at the nearby Breitscheidplatz square.
 An Islamic extremist drove into a Christmas market in 2016, resulting in 13 deaths.